oliverw/miningcore/README.md

 MiningCore implements the [Ethereum stratum mining protocol](https://github.com/nicehash/Specifications/blob/master/EthereumStratum_NiceHash_v1.0.0.txt) authored by NiceHash.
 This protocol is implemented by all major Ethereum miners.

-- Claymore Miner must be configured to speak this protocol by supplying the <code>-esm 3</code> command line option
+- Claymore Miner must be configured to communicate using this protocol by supplying the <code>-esm 3</code> command line option
-- Genoil's ethminer must be configured to speak this protocol by supplying the <code>-SP 3</code> command line option
+- Genoil's ethminer must be configured to communicate using this protocol by supplying the <code>-SP 3</code> command line option

 ### Runtime Requirements